Just-Cole/VelocityMgr/README.md

 *   **Network Dashboard:** Get a high-level overview of all your game servers, their online status, current player counts, and aggregate resource usage (CPU & RAM).
 *   **Server Creation & Setup:**
     *   **Single Server:** Easily create a standalone PaperMC or Velocity instance.
-    *   **Proxy Network:** Create a Velocity proxy, optionally with a companion "Hub" server.
+    *   **Proxy Network:** Create a Velocity proxy.
 New proxies are created using a standard template for consistency.
     *   **Modpack Installation:** Search for and install server packs directly from Modrinth.
 Includes an AI assistant to suggest optimal RAM allocation based on the modpack's description.
     *   **Upload Existing Server:** Migrate an existing server by simply uploading its contents in a `.zip` file.
 *   **Server Management:**